nielskee/draft-articles/TechnicalHiringPart2.md

-# Technical Hiring Part 2
+org-m# Technical Hiring Part 2

 - What they _say_ they can do : CV, cover letter